Photographs of the speakers: Kevin Le Gendre, Courtney Pine, PP Arnold and Dr Aleema Gray

 About Children of the Ghetto: Black British Music

-Writer and broadcaster Kevin Le Gendre and legendary saxophonist Courtney Pine speak to curator Dr Aleema Gray about Black British music based on Kevin’s latest book Children of the Ghetto: Black Music in Britain Vol. 2.
+Writer and broadcaster Kevin Le Gendre and legendary saxophonist Courtney Pine are joined by soul icon P.P.
+Arnold in conversation with curator Dr Aleema Gray, exploring Black British music through the lens of Kevin’s latest book Children of the Ghetto: Black Music in Britain Vol. 2.

 The conversation explores the transformative period from the late 1960s to the middle of the 1980s, when Black British music began to find a voice of its own.